D-Se/dav/README.md

 # dav <img src="man/figures/logo.png" align="right" alt="" width="120"/>

-> Value estimation of data assets.
+> A framework for the valuation and documentation of data assets.
+Make
+> informed decisions on how to store, format, document, maintain,
+> develop, data holdings based on domain-specific expert knowledge.

 <!-- badges: start -->